-Authorized users can create shortcuts to repository resources and Master Files.
-Once a shortcut to a Master File is created, you can use it to build visualizations and reports.
-Once a shortcut to a repository resource is created, you can copy, delete, edit, and run this item.
-You can also publish and share your shortcuts to make them available to other users and groups.
+You can create shortcuts to repository files and Master files.
+Once a shortcut to a Master file is created, you can use it to build visualizations and reports.
+Once a shortcut to a repository file is created, you can copy, delete, edit, and run this item.
+You can also publish and share your shortcuts to make them available for other users and groups.

-Procedure: How to Create a Shortcut to a Repository Resource
+Procedure: How to Create a Shortcut to a Repository File